adarshaacharya/ApiHub/README.md

 ## Contributing and Feedback

+- If you just want to add new api then you can directly [edit here](https://github.com/adarshaacharya/ApiHub/edit/main/src/apis.ts).

+- If you find any issues on project or give suggestion to add new api that you know you can [open the issue](https://github.com/adarshaacharya/ApiHub/issues/new) giving the url of api.

-If you are interested in providing feedback or contributing directly to the code base, please check the document [Contributing to Api Hub](https://github.com/adarshaacharya/ApiHub/blob/main/CONTRIBUTING.md).
+- If you are interested in providing feedback or contributing directly to the code base, please check the document [Contributing to Api Hub](https://github.com/adarshaacharya/ApiHub/blob/main/CONTRIBUTING.md).

 ## License